egoDtheTurtle/vsexecutor/README.md

 2. To find your Ethernet IPv4, install and run [EthernetIPv4.exe](https://github.com/egoDtheTurtle/vsexecutor/releases).

 - If the above method doesn't work, it might be because the executor/emulator does not support localhost connection.
 Try using a different executor/emulator.

+## If the new version (WebSocket-based) isn't working for you
+Use the old loadstring-raw based version instead.
+Download the [Legacy](https://github.com/egoDtheTurtle/vsexecutor/releases/tag/v0.0.2) version.